willwhitney/willwhitney.github.io/_posts/2021-01-24-parallel-training-jax.md

 ### Automatic batching with JAX and `vmap`

+A lot has been written about JAX in the past, so I'll give only a cursory introduction.
 [JAX](https://github.com/google/jax) is an exciting new library for fast differentiable computation with support for accelerators like GPUs and TPUs.
 It is not a neural network library; in a nutshell, it's a library that you could build a neural network library on top of.
 At the core of JAX are a few functions which take in functions as arguments and return _new_ functions, which are transformed versions of the old ones.
 It also includes an accelerator-backed version of [numpy](https://numpy.org), packaged as `jax.numpy`, which I will refer to as `jnp`.

-A lot has been written about JAX in the past, so I'll give only a cursory introduction here.
 For more I'll refer you to [Eric Jang's nice introduction](https://blog.evjang.com/2019/02/maml-jax.html), which covers meta-learning in JAX, and the [JAX quickstart guide](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html).

-Here's a quick summary of the core functions in JAX that we'll use, along with the arguments we care about:
+On to a quick summary of the core functions in JAX that we'll use, along with the arguments we care about:

 [`jax.jit(fun, ...)`](https://jax.readthedocs.io/en/latest/jax.html#jax.jit): Takes a function `fun` and returns a faster version.
 There's more to it than this, but enough for our purposes.